gigalixir/gigalixir-buildpack-phoenix-static/README.md

 # We can set the version of Node to use for the app here
 node_version=5.3.0

-# We can set the version of NPM to use for the app here
+# We can set the version of NPM to use for the app here (defaults to "latest")
 npm_version=2.10.1

 # We can set the version of Yarn to use for the app here